JoeSuber/OpenCV-Max-Build-Package-/README.md

     select this -> cuda-repo-ubuntu1210   or  the 1204 version...
 CUDA 6 is coming

 then use package-manager, like synaptic (sudo apt-get install synaptic) or aptitude, to run the update.

+    --when using Synaptic et. al. select Meta-Packages, not individual components --trouble? make sure the ppa is added & you have hit update since ppa was added & that the new address was contacted by the update

 ###### OR ######
 If looking for an education, a Bachelor of Arts in video driver installation: